abuelgasimsaadeldin/Jetbot-Road-Following-and-Collision-Avoidance/README.md

 # Combine Jetbot Road Following and Collision Avoidance tasks

+**Notice: This repo was created solely as a requirement for receiving the Nvidia Jetson AI Specialist Certificate**

 Jetbot is an open source AI Robot based on the Nvidia Jetson Nano ([Jetbot Repository](https://github.com/NVIDIA-AI-IOT/jetbot))

 It is used for educational purpose and can perform multiple tasks including Road Following, Collision Avoidance and Object Following.